 They weren’t thinking that that night would become a lifetime of challenges.

-They do as they can, as best they can.
-Or they do nothing at all…
+They do as they can, though, as best they can.
+As best as they their messed up Selves are able and capable.

 And the broken homes become more numerous.
-The broken children become broken adults.
-And the cycle continues.
+And the broken children become broken adults.
+And the broken adults start more broken homes.

 That responsibility is yours and yours alone, and, because of that, their mistakes are not your handicap, their shortcomings not your excuses.